justinrdunn/justinrdunn.github.io/giving.md

 <p>If you would like to give, donations can be made online or by check!</p>

-{% include figure.html src='xagroupshot.jpg' caption='Chi Alpha Fall Retreat' size='full' %}
+{% include figure.html src='xagroupshot.jpg' caption='Chi Alpha Fall Retreat' size='half' %}

 <div class="col-xs-6">
   <h2>Online (Preffered)</h2>